Skip to content

 A child support order does not change just because one parent loses a job, moves, has another child, or starts earning more.
 Someone usually has to ask for a review or file in court.

-DCSS says review and modification can take up to six months, and a requested review can lead to an amount that goes up, goes down, or stays the same.
-Past-due support is not modified through that review.
-DCSS also says the agency attorney does not represent either parent.
+DCSS says a review can lead to an amount that goes up, goes down, or stays the same.
+Past-due support does not get modified through the review.
+DCSS also says it cannot address visitation or custody issues in a child support review.

-Ask for advice before you request a change if there are custody, safety, self-employment income, hidden income, interstate, or arrears issues.
-You may qualify for help through Georgia Legal Services outside metro Atlanta or Atlanta Legal Aid in the metro area.
+Ask for legal help before requesting a change if there are custody, safety, self-employment income, hidden income, interstate, arrears, disability, or protection-order issues.
+Georgia Legal Aid can help route you.
+Georgia Legal Services Program serves many counties outside metro Atlanta, and Atlanta Legal Aid serves several metro counties.

 If your case is delayed, denied, or ignored

 Child support cases can be frustrating.
 A delay does not always mean the agency is refusing to help.
-It may mean the other parent has not been located, service has not been completed, income has not been verified, a court date is pending, or another state is involved.
+It may mean the other parent has not been located, service has not been completed, income has not been verified, a court date is pending, paternity is disputed, or another state is involved.

 Problem What to ask Backup step

-No update Ask what step the case is on and what document is missing.
+No update What step is the case on, and what is missing?
 Use the portal and keep a call log with dates and names.

-Other parent moved Ask whether the case is interstate and what agency is involved.
+Other parent moved Is this an interstate case, and what agency is involved?
 Give any new address, employer, or license information you safely have.

-Payments stopped Ask whether income withholding, tax offset, or license action is pending.
+Payments stopped Is income withholding, tax offset, or another action pending?
 Do not wait on support alone; apply for food, rent, or utility help.

-You feel unsafe Ask how your address and contact information can be protected.
+You feel unsafe How can my address and contact information be protected?
 Talk to an advocate before filing or sharing location details.

 Backup help while child support is pending